Use the Button Macro

 Add a Button to your page

-5. Click Save.
-A macro placeholder is displayed on the page.
+Select Save.
+A macro placeholder is shown on your page.

 Edit your button